-Composition and mass of the material to be irradiated, either as the percentage elemental composition (in which case FISPACT will use natural abundances to calculate the number of atoms of each nuclide) or explicitly as the number of atoms of each nuclide.

-- Description of the neutron spectrum either using one of the built-in energy group structures (69, 100, 172, 175, 211, 315 and 351 groups) or for any other group structure also to supply the group boundary energies so FISPACT can convert to one of the seven standard structures. - Details of the irradiation (total neutron flux and time) which may be either continuous or in a series of pulses and, for the period following shutdown, a series of decay times at which inventories are required. - The type of run required whether library data are processed or inventories calculated and, in the latter case, if uncertainties, pathways, sensitivities, graphs, fission of actinides or sequential charged particle reactions are to be considered.
+- Composition and mass of the material to be irradiated, either as the percentage elemental composition (in which case FISPACT will use natural abundances to calculate the number of atoms of each nuclide) or explicitly as the number of atoms of each nuclide. - Description of the neutron spectrum either using one of the standard energy group structures (69, 100, 172, 175, 211, 315 and 351 groups) or for any other group structure also to supply the group boundary energies so FISPACT can convert to one of the seven standard structures. - Description of the deuteron or proton spectrum either using the standard energy group structure (211 groups) or for any other group structure also to supply the group boundary energies so FISPACT can convert to the 211 group standard structure. - Details of the irradiation (total particle flux and time) which may be either continuous or in a series of pulses and, for the period following shutdown, a series of decay times at which inventories are required. - The type of run required whether library data are processed or inventories calculated and, in the latter case, if uncertainties, pathways, sensitivities, graphs, fission of actinides or sequential charged particle reactions are to be considered.

-The many options available and the description of the code words used in the INPUT file are fully explained in the FISPACT-2005 User manual [1].
-This contains many examples of input, which illustrate how the user can construct input for any particular type of run.
+The many options available and the description of the code words used in the INPUT file are fully explained in the FISPACT-2007 User manual [1].
+This contains many examples of input, which illustrate how the user can construct the input for any particular type of run.